vills/ftp-cloudfs/README.rst

 Operating Systems
 =================

-fpt-cloudfs is developed and tested in Ubuntu and Debian Linux distributions but it should work on any Unix-like (including Mac OS X) as long as you install the requirements listed above.
+ftp-cloudfs is developed and tested in Ubuntu and Debian Linux distributions but it should work on any Unix-like (including Mac OS X) as long as you install the requirements listed above.